harshalbhakta/gogo-knows/VIM.md

     C   - Change the rest of the current line. cc  - Change the current line.

+### Replace text

+    :s/foo/bar/g - Find each occurrence of 'foo' (in the current line only), and replace it with 'bar'.
+    :%s/foo/bar/g - Find each occurrence of 'foo' (in all lines), and replace it with 'bar'.
+    :%s/foo/bar/gc - Change each 'foo' to 'bar', but ask for confirmation first.
+    :%s/\<foo\>/bar/gc - Change only whole words exactly matching 'foo' to 'bar'; ask for confirmation.
+    :%s/foo/bar/gci - Change each 'foo' (case insensitive) to 'bar'; ask for confirmation.

 ### Scrolling & multi-windowing

     ^ = Ctrl